Dallas Long: Sports Achievements

+He was a member of the SoCal Olympians.

+Later Life and Career

-After retiring from competitions Long became a dentist and a physician specializing in emergency medicine.
+After retiring from competitions, Long became a dentist and a physician specializing in emergency medicine.
+He and his wife Barbara lived in Dover Shores, Newport Beach.
 He served as a defense witness in the Rodney King trial against the Los Angeles Police Department police officers Laurence Powell and Stacey Koon in early 1993.
-In 1996 he was inducted into the National Track and Field Hall of Fame.
+In 1996, he was inducted into the National Track and Field Hall of Fame.

-As of 2020, Dallas lives in Whitefish, Montana with his wife Suzanne.
+By 2020, Dallas had retired, remarried and moved to Whitefish, Montana, with his wife Suzanne.
+He died there while under hospice care from complications of Parkinson's disease, on November 10, 2024, at the age of 84.